 ** Reality check

-In the sense the dictionary puts it, the occasion on which one is reminded of the state of things in the real world.
+The occasion on which one is reminded of the state of things in the real world.

 *** Landscape I